Written by Ion Saliu; last update: November 2011.

 The program shows the lotto-6 drawings as strings of skips, high/low, odd/even, increase/decrease from previous draw.
 The program also generates a lotto-decade report and a report of frequencies from 3 groups: hot, mild, cold.
 You can use the skips, high/low, odd/even, decades, frequencies as filters in the lotto combination generators or the purge function.
 The lotto software can check if or when a strategy hit in the past.
 The 'Strategy Hits' function reports how many combinations a particular lotto strategy would have generated in winning situations.

-The program writes to disk the lines of specified indexes in a file, usually a strategy file created by STRATEGY*.EXE lottery software.
+The program writes to disk the lines of specified indexes in a file, usually a strategy file created by STRATEGY* lottery software.
 You created the W*.* files in the Command Prompt LotWon lottery software.
 You also generated the statistical reports in 'MDIEditor And Lotto WE'.
 You then created the strategy file for the stats in 'MDIEditor And Lotto WE'.
 You want to see the same line numbers in WS*.* files for a more comprehensive lotto-6 strategy.

 The program reverses the order in text files: the bottom becomes the top.
 Useful in arranging the lottery data files in the order required by LotWon lotto software.
 Uncooperative lottery sites publish lottery histories (drawings, results) in an unnatural order: The most recent drawing goes to the bottom, instead of the TOP.
 LotWon lottery software requires starting with the most recent draw, and go all the way down to the oldest drawing in that lottery game (bottom of file).